ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

     FillBrush = new GeoSolidBrush(GeoColors.White),
     OutlinePen = new GeoPen(GeoColors.Black, 2)
 };
-capitalLayer.ZoomLevelSet.ZoomLevel01.DefaultPointStyle = capitalStyle;
+// Have set the default to have 20 zoom levels in the layer and applied the style to zoomlevel01, which can also be applied to other zoomlevels. capitalLayer.ZoomLevelSet.ZoomLevel01.DefaultPointStyle = capitalStyle;
 capitalLayer.ZoomLevelSet.ZoomLevel01.ApplyUntilZoomLevel = ApplyUntilZoomLevel.Level20;

+// The SHP file uses the Decimal Degrees projection, while the map uses the Spherical Mercator projection.
-// Set the projection of the capitalLayer to Spherical Mercator capitalLayer.FeatureSource.ProjectionConverter = new ProjectionConverter(4326, 3857);
+// To ensure compatibility, it is necessary to convert the SHP files from Decimal Degrees projection to the map's Spherical Mercator projection. capitalLayer.FeatureSource.ProjectionConverter = new ProjectionConverter(Projection.GetDecimalDegreesProjString(), Projection.GetSphericalMercatorProjString());

-// Create an overlay, and then add the layer to it.
-Finally, add the overlay to the map. var customDataOverlay = new LayerOverlay();
+// Create an overlay to add the layer to and add that overlay to the map. var customDataOverlay = new LayerOverlay();
 customDataOverlay.Layers.Add(capitalLayer);
 mapView.Overlays.Add(customDataOverlay);
 ```
 Now, the data shows up properly on the map!